Accused of spraying 'poisonous' chemical on Yamuna, DJB official bathes in river water | Law-Order

 A video on Friday showed the BJP's West Delhi MP Parvesh Sahib Singh Verma asking Sharma, who was supervising the spraying of deformer, if the anti-frothing chemical be poured on him.

-Another video on Sunday showed Sharma collecting water from the river and taking bath on the banks.
+Another video on Sunday showed DJB staff collecting water from the Yamuna and Sharma bathing in it on the banks.

+DJB Vice Chairman Saurabh Bharadwaj retweeted the video, saying: ''Today, in front of all the media, the Director Treatment Quality Control, DJB, Sanjay Sharma took a bath in the Yamuna water.
+Proved water is absolutely safe for bathing.''
+A DJB statement said: ''Sharma administered the cleaning chemical in Yamuna water at the Kalindi Kunj Ghat and took bath in the presence of the locals and the media to prove that it will not harm the devotees coming for the Chhath Puja if they take bath in the river water.'' ''It attests to the fact that the BJP and its leaders who have been telling the media and the public that DJB is using toxic chemicals in the name of cleaning the Yamuna was a plain and blatant lie,'' the statement read.

 Sharma had on Friday filed a police complaint against Verma and BJP leader Tajinder Singh Bagga for allegedly ''intimidating'' him and ''obstructing discharge of official duty''.